docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         ---

         In case you have not already provided a default DKIM signing configuration, the script will create one and write it to `/etc/rspamd/override.d/dkim_signing.conf`.
-If this file already exist, it will not be overwritten.
-When you're already using [the `rspamd/override.d/` directory][docs-rspamd-override-d], the file is created inside your volume and therefore persisted correctly.
+If this file already exists, it will not be overwritten.

+        When you're already using [the `rspamd/override.d/` directory][docs-rspamd-config-dropin], the file is created inside your volume and therefore persisted correctly.
 If you are not using `rspamd/override.d/`, you will need to persist the file yourself (otherwise it is lost on container restart).

         An example of what a default configuration file for DKIM signing looks like can be found by expanding the example below.